Language selection

 • (d) the name of the precursor being shipped or a description of its chemical composition, as stated in the permit; and

-• (e) the quantity of the precursor being shipped and, if it is a preparation or mixture, the quantity of all precursors set out in Part 2 of Schedule VI to the Act that it contains.
+• (e) the quantity of the precursor being shipped and, if it is a preparation or mixture, the quantity of all precursors set out in Table 2 of Part 2 of Schedule V or in Part 2 of Schedule VI to the Act that it contains.

 • (2) The declaration must